AI24K/slyyyde-consulting/src/content/reports/data-security-and-privacy-concerns-with-employee-use-of-ai.md

 ## Executive Summary

 In the wake of rapidly advancing artificial intelligence (AI) technologies, businesses across sectors are grappling with the dual imperative of leveraging AI for growth while safeguarding proprietary data against leaks.
 This report, inspired by prevalent concerns among business leaders, specifically addresses the apprehensions regarding potential data leaks through the use of <b>Generative Pre-trained Transformers (GPT)</b>.
-Drawing upon the slyyydeAI framework, we embark on a detailed exploration of strategies to mitigate risks, enhance data security, and ensure AI implementations align with best-in-class market practices.
+Drawing upon the psaiAI framework, we embark on a detailed exploration of strategies to mitigate risks, enhance data security, and ensure AI implementations align with best-in-class market practices.

 ## Introduction